LuissBE/PHHCRSP/README.md

 # PHHCRSP
 Repository containing source code for the routing and assignment heuristic developed for my Bachelor thesis.

+## Running a model
+To run either model, place in a folder:
+|-Instances (folder with instances)
+|-executable (.exe)
+|-config_files (folder with .txt configuration files, with command line such as the ones specified below)
+|-launcher.bat (modify name of executable before launching)

+Once the model is run, place all out2 files in a folder together with outputscript.py, then run outputscript.py.

 ## Routing model
 Source code